 Another popular way that people handle debt is with debt consolidation.
 Debt consolidation is the act of combining multiple debts into one through a loan (typically a debt consolidation loan).
 The terms of the loan will vary based on the financial institution that provides it as well as the information of the borrower!

 Regaining control of your financial situation can be stressful and even a little scary for some.
+But now that you know all about credit repair vs paying off debt, you should feel a bit more confident in your ability to regain control of your credit and your financial standing.
 A lot of people tend to feel hopeless when learning about their situation.
 Many people have had questions that you may have along the way as well!

 Can Credit Repair Get Rid of Debt from Your Credit Report?